Provisioning Oracle Solaris 11 Operating Systems

 Configure M-Series Hardware, Create and Install Domain: This complex plan contains steps that use profiles to configure a service processor, update firmware, and create a Dynamic System Domain.
 You can add a step to use the Install Server plan to install and update the operating system on an M-series system.

 Configure Server Hardware and Install OS: This complex plan contains steps that use profiles to configure the service processor, configure the RAID Controller, and update firmware.
 You can add a step to use the Install Server plan to install and update the operating system.

 When you create a multi-step or complex plan from the template, you often have the choice to add or skip steps.
-For example, when you create the Install Server plan, the only required step is OS provisioning.
-You can choose to skip the other steps, such as updating the BIOS.
+You can choose to skip steps, such as updating the BIOS.

 The following chapters in the Oracle Enterprise Manager Ops Center Feature Reference Guide contain more information: